nbetm/python-pulpadm/README.md

 ## TODO

- - Be able to delete and update repositories (not just create) Create a chain of
+ - Be able to delete and update repositories (not just create)
- - repositories in order to create a *Release Workflow*.
-For example:
+ - Create a chain of repositories with different tiers *(Release Workflow)*. ie:
   - upstream -> unstable -> stable
   - upstream -> lab -> dev -> prod
  - Promote content units using the *Release Workflow* mentioned above